sustrik/crypto-for-kids/eskimos-story.md

 However, if the message gets intercepted by any other game participant, decrypting it would be an extremely time consuming activity.
 Each word of the message would have to be found in English-Eskimo dictionary, which would in turn mean scanning the whole dictionary in a page-by-page and word-by-word manner!

+Comment: Given that this is going to be an online book, we can very well add a short (1000 words?) dictionary.